Communist Party of Mexico (1994)

-The Communist Party of Mexico (Partido Comunista de México, PCM) is a communist party in Mexico.
+The Communist Party of Mexico (Partido Comunista de México, PCM) is a Marxist-Leninist party in Mexico.
 It advocates internationalism of the proletariat, Leninist organizational theory based on democratic centralism, and Marxism-Leninism.

 In 1994 an organizing committee was formed to create the Party of Mexican Communists (Partido de los Comunistas Mexicanos).
 It was renamed the Communist Party of Mexico in 2010.

 The party has engaged in political activities and mobilizations, despite lacking a registration that certifies it as a national party.
 In the 2024 Mexican presidential election, the party nominated Marco Vinicio Dávila Juarez as an unofficial candidate.
 His name did not appear on the ballot.

 History

 Background

 The PCM foundation has its origins in the Mexican Communist Party, which was founded in 1919 and dissolved in 1981 during the XX Congress.
 Following this, it merged with other left-wing political groups and, in 1989, after the 1988 General Election, it merged into the Party of the Democratic Revolution (PRD).